emcofa/Jsramverk-backend/README.md

 1. Navigate to directory:
 `cd Jsramverk-backend`

+1. Use
+`npm install`
+to install all the dependencies.

 1. Create a hidden file ".env"
 `touch .env`
 and add your link to your MongoDb Atlas database.
 Example format:
 `ATLAS_URI=mongodb+srv://link-goes-here`

-1. Use
-`npm install`
-to install all the dependencies.
+1. Create an account at https://sendgrid.com/ and follow instructions to start using it.

+1. Add your SendGrid API-key to your ".env" file.
+Example format:
+`SENDGRID_API_KEY=api-key-goes-here`

+1. Change "from" user in send route ("routes/docs.js") to your own verified email at SendGrid:
+`SENDGRID_API_KEY=api-key-goes-here`

-2. To start your server use:
+1. To start your server use:
 `npm run start`
 or
 `npm run production`